daniil-belikau/VizioWAS/README.md

 ### Editing figures

 If the automatically generated figures are not satisfactory (e.g. overlapping annotations), they can be edited manually.
-Note however, that this requires making your **figure public**.
+Note however, that this requires **making your figure public**.
 To edit figures manually:

 1) Specify **--output_format** to be *studio*.

 2) Locate the html file generated from that script call and open it.
+   *If you only need a static image of the plot, once the file is opened, adjust the plot using the mouse.
+Then click the camera button on the upper right hand corner of the figure to get the modified plot image.*

 3) On the upper right hand corner of the figure, find and press the *edit in chart studio* button (icon showing a floppy disk).